tjanek/tdd-katas/README.md

 FizzBuzz Kata
 --------------

 Program that prints the numbers from 1 to 100.
-Instead of numbers for multiples of three prints "Fizz" , for the multiples of five prints "Buzz" and for multiples of both three and five prints "FizzBuzz".
+Instead of numbers for multiples of three prints "Fizz", for the multiples of five prints "Buzz" and for multiples of both three and five prints "FizzBuzz".